 In 2013, I gave Linda a Griswold Cast Iron Lamb Cake Mold for Christmas.
 Linda’s last name is “Lamb,” so it seemed appropriate.

-For the next two years, Linda repeatedly said she would make a lamb cake in the mold, but she procrastinated (she calls herself the “Queen of Procrastination”).
+For the next two years, Linda repeatedly said she would make a lamb cake in the mold, but she procrastinated.

-When we went to the Griswold & Cast Iron Cookware Association’s (GCICA) annual convention in Fargo in 2015, Linda was motivated to try the lamb cake after talking to fellow GCICA members Brenda Bernstein and Doyle Pregler.
-Brenda is a master cake-maker-froster, and she gave Linda tips about making cakes with Griswold cake molds.
+In 2015, when we attended the annual convention of the Griswold & Cast Iron Cookware Association (GCICA) in Fargo, Linda was inspired to try making a lamb cake after speaking with fellow GCICA members Brenda Bernstein and Doyle Pregler.
+Brenda, a master cake maker and froster, shared tips with Linda on how to use Griswold cake molds.
+(As of 2025, Brenda has also been elected Vice President of the GCICA!)

 Linda’s First Try

-Linda decided to give her lamb cake mold a try for a family Easter holiday meal in 2015 (note: Linda now points out that it is not the wisest course of action to make a tricky cake for the first time the very day it is to be served at a large celebration).
-The chest crumbled and the ears fell off.
-The family did not have lamb cake for dessert.
-Despite best efforts, Linda’s lamb did not meet the “Brenda” standard.
+Linda decided to give her lamb cake mold a try for a family Easter holiday meal in 2015 (note: Linda now points out that it isn’t wise to attempt a tricky cake for the first time on the same day it’s meant to be served at a large celebration).
+Unfortunately, the cake crumbled, and the ears fell off.
+As a result, the family had no lamb cake for dessert; her cake did not meet the “Brenda” standard.

-Not to be dissuaded, however, upon their next encounter, Linda asked Brenda for insight about what went wrong with her Griswold lamb cake effort.
-Brenda emphasized the necessity of burying toothpicks into the batter of the ears to hold them to the lamb’s head upon removal of the cake from the pan.
+Determined to figure out what went wrong with her Griswold lamb cake, Linda asked Brenda for advice.
+Brenda emphasized the importance of using toothpicks to secure the ears to the lamb’s head while removing the cake from the pan.

 Linda’s Second Try